brandonFoundery/ByteForge/Requirements_Generation_System/fy-wb-midway-docs/docs/management/rtm.md

 - Offer a structured framework for identifying dependencies, impact, and compliance issues.
 - Enhance stakeholder communication by clearly documenting the relationships between requirements and project deliverables.

 The RTM encompasses all identified requirements and ensures they are linked to corresponding design specifications, test cases, and implementation artifacts.
-This document is essential for project management, quality assurance, and compliance verification, ensuring that the FY.WB.Midway platform meets its defined objectives and delivers value to its users.
+This document is essential for project management, quality assurance, and compliance verification, ensuring that the LSOMigrator platform meets its defined objectives and delivers value to its users.

 ### Importance of Traceability